projectLewis/bowlingscorekeeper/README.md

 ## This project is a bowling scorekeeper

+##

-## Standard React Scripts for the front end
+## Available Scripts

-In the project directory, you can run:
+The React frontend has the below standard scripts available.
+There will be additional scripts once the express backend is added.

 ### `npm start`